Tom Rubenoff has worked for over 35 years in the door hardware industry.

-When times are good and you are young and single, quitting your job to find a new one is relatively easy.
-When times are tough and jobs are hard to find, especially later in life when you have a family and a mortgage to support, leaving a job is no longer an easy thing.
-If your boss is verbally abusive, using fowl language and yelling at you, and you cannot readily quit and seek a better situation, you have to deal with it.
+When times are good, and you are young and single, quitting your job to find a new one is relatively easy.
+When times are tough, and jobs are hard to find, especially later in life when you have a family and a mortgage to support, leaving a job is no longer an easy thing.
+If your boss is verbally abusive, using foul language and yelling at you, and you cannot readily quit and seek a better situation, you have to deal with it.

 Yet dealing with your abusive boss day in and day out is wearing and stressful.
 We spend so much time at work, it's a shame that so big a percentage of one's life should be so unpleasant.